Scriptonix-YOUTUBE/Discord-Fix-Python/README.md

  • Windows 10 or higher

 # Instructions
- • Download the latest release
+ • Download as ZIP

+ • Extract

  • Run